ramoures/PHP-Phone-Book/readme.md

 > #### OR
 > 3. Remove `/setup` directory.
 > 4. IMPORT php_phone_book.sql to your database table.
->    > Added username after import: admin , password: 123
+>    > The username added after import is: admin , password: 123

 5. Set `media` directory permission to 777.
    > $ sudo chmod -R 777 media